codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_2_controlling_address_translation_stages.md

 Only some bits of SCTLR_EL1 affect the stage 1 translation, and only some bits of SCTLR_EL2 affect the stage 2 translation.
 However, in each case, changing these bits requires a write to the register, and that write must be atomic with the other register updates.

+These registers apply to execution using the Non-secure EL1&0 translation regime.
+However, when updated as part of a switch of virtual machines they are updated by software executing at EL2.
+This means the registers are out of context when they are updated, and no synchronization precautions are required.